 Ben authored a law, SB 1108, authorizing local redistricting commissions to make binding recommendations.

 California has been plagued by abysmal voter turnout in recent elections.
 Ben authored a major reform of the way elections are conducted, making them more convenient for today’s busy voters.
-The measure will enable people to vote at convenient centers located in the community, and it extends in-person voting to the 10 days preceding election day.
-This bill, SB 450, was signed into law in 2016.
+The measure will enable people to vote at convenient centers located in the community, and it extends in-person voting to the 10 days before election day.

 The nonprofit organization Clean Money Campaign rates legislators on their record on campaign reform issues.
 Ben was the highest scorer in the entire legislature, earning him the group’s “Clean Money Champion” award in 2016.